World Heritage Site Shirakawa-go tour guide

 • When snowing better use boots for sightseeing (rent is possible)

-• Use heat pad for your foot to prevent frozening your foot
+• Use a heat pad for your foot to prevent frozen your foot

-• Even you don’t join the Shirakawa-go lightup event you can see amazing lightup scenery
+• Even if you don’t join the Shirakawa-go light-up event you can see amazing light-up scenery

-• Including Gassho-zukuri Minkaen you can finish sightseeing within 1 day so day trip is also can (arrive below lunch time is required)
+• Including Gassho-zukuri Minkaen you can finish sightseeing within 1 day so a day trip is also required (arrive below lunch time is required)

-• Wifi is able to use in Shirakwa-go village mostly
+• Wifi is able to be used in Shirakawa-go village mostly

-By this trip it recognize me the difficulties to live in the snow countrys.
+By this trip it recognizes the difficulties of living in snow countries.

-Nevertheless would able to enjoy how nice is Shirakawa-go and due to the big effort of the people who live there making success to maintain this Shirakawa-go.
+Nevertheless would be able to enjoy how nice is Shirakawa-go and due to the big effort of the people who live there it is success in maintaining this Shirakawa-go.

-Gassho-zukuri Minkaen which is the open air museum and the Shirakawa-go hostel will introduce at other articles.
+Gassho-zukuri Minkaen which is the open-air museum and the Shirakawa-go hostel will be introduced in other articles.

-If you can arrive to Shirakawa-go before lunch and take the last bus (if Nagoya depart from Shirakawa-go on 16:30) you just need 1 day for sightseeing.
+If you can arrive at Shirakawa-go before lunch and take the last bus (if Nagoya departs from Shirakawa-go at 16:30) you just need 1 day for sightseeing.

 Thank you for reading.